Livestock Protection

-In the Binntal Nature Park, sheep, wild animals, livestock guarding dogs and people share the same habitat.
-For this coexistence to succeed, mutual respect is required - and a good understanding of the important work of the livestock guarding dogs.
+In the Binntal Landscape Park, sheep, wildlife, livestock guard dogs, and people share the same habitat.
+For this coexistence to succeed, mutual respect is essential—as is a good understanding of the important work that livestock guard dogs do.

-These dogs protect the sheep from natural enemies and react instinctively to disturbances.
-With appropriate behavior, consideration and tolerance, you can help to avoid incidents and make the animals' work easier.
+These dogs protect the sheep from natural predators and react instinctively to disturbances.
+By behaving appropriately, being considerate, and showing tolerance, you can help prevent incidents and make the dogs’ work easier.

-Find out here how to behave correctly and which paths are currently accessible:
+Find out here how to respond appropriately and which routes are currently accessible:

 ![]() |